Trekking in Nepal during July

 The beginning of July 2019 experienced the South West Monsoon’s delayed effects until the 6th when it finally caught up.
 The monsoon rains were light and patchy until the fourth week of July.

 The beginning of July 2018 is receiving pretty good rainfall.
-However, the rainfall slowed down during mid-July and reasonable to some heavy precipitation during the third and last week of this month.
+However, the rain slowed down during mid-July and was reasonable to some heavy precipitation during the third and last week of this month.